stereolabs/zed-hub-examples/tutorials/tutorial_06_video_event/README.md

 ### Main loop

-Each time a frame is successfuly **grabbed**, the detected object are retrieved with the `retrieveObjects` function and stored in `objects`.
+Each time a frame is successfully **grabbed**, the detected object are retrieved with the `retrieveObjects` function and stored in `objects`.

 Remember that the frame is part of an event as soon as **at least one person is detected**.
 However a **second rule** is necessary to **distinguish one event from an other**.
 Once again, this rule depends on how you define it.
 In this tutorial we decided to define a new event as soon as **no one has been seen for 10 frames**.